 - Degradomics and Neurodegeneration

-The doctoral researchers of the Integrated Research Training Group (IRTG) in the CRC 877 in Kiel invite you to come to the IRTG Summer School entitled 'Degradomics - Protease Web in Health and Disease' on Sep 16–20, 2019 in Kiel at the Baltic Sea (Germany).
+The doctoral researchers of the Integrated Research Training Group (IRTG) in the CRC 877 invite you to attend the IRTG Summer School entitled 'Degradomics - Protease Web in Health and Disease' on Sep 16–20, 2019 in Kiel at the Baltic Sea (Germany).

-Proteases constitute 1%–5% of eukaryotic genes and the human genome encodes 588 predicted proteolytic enzymes.
-The functions of proteases are essential in many physiological processes, including development, blood coagulation, and cell death, as well as many pathophysiologic events such as inflammation, cancer and infectious diseases.
-The general aim of the CRC 877 is to obtain a profound understanding of proteolytic processes in cellular regulation and signaling and to define the involvement of such processes in human pathophysiology is the general aim of the Collaborative Research Centre 877.
+The functions of proteases are essential in many physiological and pathophysiologic events such as inflammation, cancer and infectious diseases.
+Profound understanding of proteolytic processes in cellular regulation and signaling, and its involvement in human pathophysiology is the general aim of the Collaborative Research Centre 877.

 Topics of the Symposium:

-The Summer School is organized by the doctoral researchers from different institutes at the University of Kiel, the University Medical Center Schleswig-Holstein, the University Medical Center Hamburg-Eppendorf, the University of Magdeburg, the University of Mainz & the TU Dresden.
+The Summer School is organized by the doctoral researchers from the University of Kiel, the University Medical Center Schleswig-Holstein, the University Medical Center Hamburg-Eppendorf, the University of Magdeburg, the University of Mainz & the TU Dresden.